-This bridge is now at its 75% design stage.
+This bridge has reached the 100% design stage.
 There is no public hearing at this phase of the design, only at the 25% design stage.
 Please be patient, as this is a large file & may take time to load.

 Dates to Remember